 With 2024 marking the hottest year on record and heatwaves now affecting over 10% of Earth’s land, understanding and mitigating the effects of extreme heat is more urgent than ever.
 Join us to discuss shaping strategies to extend the thermal limits of life and safeguard the future of our ecosystems.

-Travel grant and selected speaker application deadline: 2nd February 2026
+Travel grant and selected speaker application deadline: 2nd February 2026 - now closed

 Poster abstract deadline: 2nd March 2026